Photo courtesy of Magdalena Niziol/The Licensing Project

 No matter your skin type, try face oil for the first time and you’ll see serious benefits right away.
 Conventional moisturizers, which combine waxes with water and oils, seal moisture in the skin with the wax.
-But they can also seal out some of the oil and water, not to mention treatment benefits included in the formula.
+But they can also seal out some of the oil and water, not to mention the treatment benefits included in the formula.
 With oil, it all sinks right in.
-And most oils are already naturally packed with ingredients like antioxidants, polyphenols, and omega fatty acids.
+And most oils are already naturally infused with ingredients like antioxidants, polyphenols, and omega fatty acids.

-2. They’re Beyond Multipurpose
+2. They’re beyond Multipurpose

-3. Oils feel amazing
+3. Oils Feel Amazing

 Moisturizer formulators spend an enormous amount of time, money, and unnecessary (sometimes toxic) ingredients on texture—how it feels when you actually put the moisturizer on your skin.
-Texture is important: If you don’t love using a product…you tend not to use it.
-And definitely tend not to buy it again.
+Texture is important: If you don’t love using a product, you tend not to use it.
+And you definitely tend not to buy it again.
 Oils have a naturally gorgeous, instantly skin-comforting texture—they need no extra ingredients to make them sink in.

 Le Prunier Plum Beauty Oil goop, $72SHOP NOW